New rules, tough talk as Singapore seeks to end tax haven image

 Now, as cash-strapped Western governments ramp up their efforts to improve tax collection and Swiss banks are forced to open up their books, Singapore is facing renewed accusations that some of the funds flowing in may be illicit.

-Lawyers say much of the recent inflows reflect the growing number of Asian millionaires, the region’s strong growth and the fact that some legitimate funds are choosing to abandon offshore centers with less savory reputations in favor of Singapore.
+Lawyers say much of the recent inflows reflect the growing number of Asian millionaires, the region’s strong growth and the fact that some legitimate funds are choosing to abandon offshore centres with less savoury reputations in favour of Singapore.

 As more tax-paying millionaires want to get exposure to Asian growth, they say, Singapore must do all it can to show it will not tolerate black money.